JoinCODED/WS-Flutter-M6-Navigation-GoRouter/01_Navigation/06_Navigate_To_The_Back_Page_(Pop).md

-We learned how to push to a new screen, but what about the back to the old screen.
+We learned how to move to a new screen using the `GoRouter.push` method, but what about moving back to a previous screen?

-24. When you click one of the movie tiles, your app will push to a new page.
-Note that since we added an **AppBar** widget inside the **MoviePage** widget, the Flutter will add the back button automatically.
-When you click this back button, you will return back to the old page.
+When the user clicks one of the movie tiles, the app will push to a new page, and because there is an **AppBar** inside the **MoviePage** widget, Flutter adds the back button automatically.
+When the back button is clicked, the app will return to the previous page.

 ![image](https://lh6.googleusercontent.com/8DhgjyGFDGdrT1QbvaXbonlf7UF8fddcgQjnk_uKI-QyLJ8SbyKUir7x6YNgIQLNj6RPlAW6d29iePurGUr9xftDrEPOFnDrJxZ8NOpVE7PfnfRnGPGH_5TMtTb44d9ilkys6vmU)

-25. But what if you add a button widget, and when you click on this button it will return back to the old page.
-For example, let’s add a button on the top of the **MoviePage** widget.
+What if we do not have an app bar and we want to go back to a previous page?

+We first add a `Button` widget somewhere in the file, and to make this button take us back to the previous screen, we use `GoRouter.pop()`

-Add the **ElevatedButton** widget, on the top inside the children named argument that is inside the **Column** widget.
+22. Add the `ElevatedButton` widget on the top inside the children named argument in the `Column` widget.

 ```dart
        ElevatedButton(